oreillymedia/production-resources/styleguide/index.md

 <ul>
 <li>
 <p>Figure 1-1.
-Figure captions are initial-capped on first word only, with the exception of proper nouns.
-Code styling is allowed within the figure name or caption.
-There is no period after figure captions, but if all captions are long and sentence style, periods can be used as long as they are used consistently throughout.</p>
+Figure captions are initial-capped on first word only, with the exception of proper nouns. <strong>Code styling is allowed within the figure name or caption.</strong> There is no period after figure captions, but if all captions are long and sentence style, periods can be used as long as they are used consistently throughout.</p>
 </li>
 <li>
 <p>Table 1-1.
 Column heads and table titles are initial-capped on the first word only, with the exception of proper nouns.
 Code styling is allowed within the table name or caption.
 There is no period after table titles.</p>